wild-devops/pwshake/doc/step.md

       cmd: npm publish
   ```

-* ### - `powershell:` element implicit shortenings
+* ### - `[powershell|pwsh]:` element implicit shortenings
-  Since the `powershell:` element contains inline code that can be too long and\or complex to use it as the meaningful name, so the `name:` property for these shortenings is generated from the step type and incremented number to distinct each other inline step in the **PWSHAKE** execution log.
+  Since the `powershell:` (or `pwsh:` alias) element contains inline code that can be too long and\or complex to use it as the meaningful name, so the `name:` property for these shortenings is generated from the step type and incremented number suffix to distinct each other inline step in the **PWSHAKE** execution log.

   Example:
   ```